 The agents can use quick actions to search for and invoke an Autopilot topic of their choice during their conversation with a requester.
 The system asks typical routine questions and once it obtains all the required information, agents take over the end of the conversation.
 During this time, the user is interacting with the autopilot, agents are able to solve other requests or perform more interesting tasks.

 This post focuses on the new Rome release, but I like to think that it goes beyond that.
 It approaches the direction ServiceNow wants to follow in the future.
 As time goes on, we will observe more and more simple interfaces, intelligence and automation in the platform.
 It is not a coincidence that ServiceNow focuses on these three concepts.
 Companies constantly evolve and demand more productivity and better results from their employees.
 To avoid overwhelming its people and creating a stressful environment, organizations need to find the best tools and equipment to support their teams.
 Managers should be able to take quick decisions.
 Employees should be more productive and achieve more in less time.
 In one word, the whole company should lead towards more efficiency.

 Thanks to more result-oriented platforms such as ServiceNow, companies can achieve their objectives while keeping a reasonable amount of pressure on their employees.
 As a result, employees feel more productive and useful, which will have a positive impact on their motivation and satisfaction.
 This increase in inspiration at work will, in turn, have positive repercussions on the satisfaction of clients.
 They see the resolution of their requests being managed quicker and more professionally.
 Everything is related.

-Do you have questions, or you want some more info about our ServiceNow solutions?
-Contact our expert Arnaud Delcroix via email.
+Do you have questions or do you want some more info about our ServiceNow solutions?
+Get in touch.